NomicFoundation/hardhat/docs/config/README.md

 - `gasPrice`: Its value should be `"auto"` or a number.
 This parameter behaves like `gas`.
 Default value: `8000000000`.

 - `gasMultiplier`: A number used to multiply the results of gas estimation to give it some slack due to the uncertainty of the estimation process.
-Default: `1`.
+Default value: `1`.

 - `accounts`: This field can be configured as one of these:
   - An object describing an [HD wallet](#hd-wallet-config).
 This is the default.
 It can have any of the following fields: